polychromatic/website/pages/download/ubuntu.md

 The PPA is recommended as it keeps the application up-to-date.

-### Testing Builds
+## Fancy beta testing?

-If you're interested in testing the newest stuff before it goes stable, consider using the daily/development builds.
-While these deliver the newest features and improvements quicker, they haven't been as extensively tested.
+If you're interested in testing the latest and greatest, consider adding the development "daily" PPA.
+These will deliver the newest features and improvements as soon as they are ready for testing.

 ```
 sudo add-apt-repository ppa:polychromatic/daily